eryjus/instrumentation/README.md

 ## Build

+This instrumentation was built on Bochs version 2.6.11.

 This module is intended to be installed and built as part of Bochs.
 When you install this project on your own system, you need to have a copy of Bochs source already installed.
 Then this project is intended to be copied into the folder: `bochs-<ver>/instrument/`.

 Then I use the following configure command for Bochs: